shawn-dsilva/boomer-php-mvc/README.md

 - Middleware support for specific routes.
 - Query Builder for MySQL used in Models.

+## Usage with Apache2

+- Deals with a local( non-container ) install of Apache2 on an Ubuntu 18.04 instance.
+- To serve using Apache2, move this folder into the `/var/www/html` directory
+- Add `/var/www/html/boomer-php-mvc/public/index.php` as the DocumentRoot in the `/etc/apache2/sites-available/000-default.conf` file.

 ## Completed Tasks

 - [x] Skeleton files and directory setup